Max Verstappen bounces back with dominant win at Japanese Grand Prix | TSN

 Japanese driver Yuki Tsunoda, driving for the RB team, finished 10th to earn a point.

 The next race is the Chinese Grand Prix in Shanghai in two weeks.
-F1 has not run there since 2019 with four races called off becasue of the COVID-19 pandemic.
+F1 has not run there since 2019 with four races called off because of the COVID-19 pandemic.

 An F1 sprint race will also be run in China a day before the GP, cutting down practice time on an unfamiliar track.